MH-Imran/linux-and-networking-notes/Linux-commands.md

 Shows SSH-related events.
 Good for spotting when someone logs in, fails to log in, or restarts the SSH service.

+## `journalctl | grep -i http`
+shows all system log entries related to Apache, useful for debugging web server problems and monitoring for security issues.

+## `journalctl | grep -i nginx`
+shows all system log messages related to NGINX, helping you find configuration problems, service errors, or suspicious activity.

+## `journalctl | grep -i apache`
+shows all system log entries related to Apache, useful for debugging web server problems and monitoring for security issues.

 ---

 # 3. Process & System Monitoring